XianGrim/ultimatexr.io/content/docs/programming-guide/manipulation/uxrgrabbableobject.md

 ### Methods

-- `void` `ReleaseGrabs(bool propagateEvents)`
-  Releases all grabbers holding the object, with an option to propagate events.
 - `UxrGrabPointInfo` `GetGrabPoint(int index)`
   Returns information about the grab point at the specified index.
 - `void` `SetGrabPointEnabled(int index, bool enabled)`